YojanaGadiya/PICO/README.md

 # PICO tagger

 The repository contains the code to train and evaluate an entity tagging system for the medical domain.
-The code has been downloaded and modified from https://github.com/bepnye/EBM-NLP and is the code discussed in https://arxiv.org/pdf/1806.04185.pdf .
+The code has been downloaded and modified from https://github.com/bepnye/EBM-NLP; the code is discussed in https://arxiv.org/pdf/1806.04185.pdf .

 ## Contents

-* spans: the code to train and evaluate the system that tags entities as _participants_, _interventions_, _outcomes_, or _none_
+* spans: the code to train and evaluate the system that tags tokens as _participants_, _interventions_, _outcomes_, or _none_

   * data: contains the data to train and evaluate the model (train and dev datasets are agrregated crowdsourced data; test data are expert labeled data)